Greeters & Ushers

 - If you have children assisting you with greeting, do not leave them unattended while greeting inside or outside.
 For parking lot greeters, use your best judgment in allowing your child to assist.
 Do not let them be crossing guards!

-- First aid kits & AED machines are in the following locations:
+- First aid kits, PPE kits, and AED machines are located:

-- 1st Aid: Worship Center lobby, far right cabinet, red bag
+- 1st Aid & PPE: Worship Center lobby, far right cabinet, red bag

-- 1st Aid: Basement, in Choir Room, blue box
+- 1st Aid & PPE: Basement, in Choir Room, blue box

-- 1st Aid: Children’s Area Upstairs, on top of corner shelf by Kindergarten room, red bag
+- 1st Aid & PPE: Children’s Area Upstairs, on top of corner shelf by Kindergarten room, red bag

-- 1st Aid: CAC, in Laundry room, red bag
+- 1st Aid & PPE: CAC, in Laundry room, red bag

 - AED Machine: In basement, in open area on wall